content-services/content-sources-backend/README.md

   $ make kafka-down
   ```

-- You can clean the kafka instance by
+- You can clean the kafka instance by:

   ```sh
   # This remove kafka/data directory